alejoceballos/dumb-keyboard/README.md

 export default Keyboard;
 ```
 That's simple and it really ain't a Keyboard, actually.
-Let's make it more dynamic so it can accept different keys.
+I'm gonna make it more dynamic so it can accept different keys.

-Let's add a set of different keys to the keyboard.
+Let me add a set of different keys to the keyboard.
 ```javascript 1.8
 // file: src/components/Keyboard/Keyboard.test.js
 .